-In order to develop groups of homogeneous robots able to efficiently accomplish this type of tasks we envisage at least two possibilities.
+In order to develop groups of homogeneous robots able to efficiently accomplish collaborative tasks requiring role specialisation (in particular the presence of a leader) we envisage three possibilities.
 The first possibility is to seed the task-specific evolutionary search with our evolved robots, which are already able to dynamically negotiate their roles.
 In this respect it is interesting to note that our evolutionary experiments resulted in two types of strategies.
 The first strategy is characterized by robots which converge toward a certain role allocation state which cannot be modified further.
 In particular, in this case robots which became non-leaders will never become leaders later on.
 The second strategy is characterized by robots which tend to converge toward a certain role but which can always change their role later on when the appropriate conditions are met.
 In this case, a non-leader robot which does not meet a leader for a certain amount of time will always tend to assume the leader role.
 These two kinds of basic strategies might be useful for different kinds of collaborative tasks.
 For example, if a task requires that one and only one robot (the leader) have to leave the group while all the other robots have to remain together, then the first strategy is to be preferred since non-leader robots will never change their role and leave the group.
-On the other hand, if the task is such that if the leader robot leaves the group it must be replaced (or if the role functionality is context-dependent and hence roles need to be re-arranged if the context changes, as in Baldassarre et al., 2003; Quinn et al., 2003), then the second, more flexible, role-allocation strategy will probably be more effective.
+On the other hand, if the task is such that if the leader robot leaves the group it must be replaced (or if the role functionality is context-dependent and hence roles need to be re-arranged if the context changes, as in Baldassarre et al. 2003, Quinn et al. 2003), then the second, more flexible, role-allocation strategy will probably be more effective.

 The second possible way of using the ideas proposed in this paper for designing teams of robots able to accomplish non-communicative collaborative tasks consists in designing multi-objective fitness functions in which one component of the fitness is specific to the collaborative task while a second component rewards the robots for their ability to dynamically allocate their roles.
-This might lead to the co-evolution of behavioural skills and rule allocation mechanisms which suit each other while maintaining the possibility to force the evolutionary process to develop a suitable role allocation mechanism toward a direct reward.
+This might lead to the coevolution of behavioural skills and rule allocation mechanisms which suit each other while maintaining the possibility to force the evolutionary process to develop a suitable role allocation mechanism toward a direct reward.

-Finally, a third possibility which will release the designer from the need to specify the number and the distribution of roles within the group would consists in using information theoretic measures such us Shannon entropy (Shannon, 1948) to reward robots for assuming different roles in different contexts while leaving the robots free to determine the right number and distribution of roles within the group.
+A third possibility which will release the designer from the need to specify the number and the distribution of roles within the group would consists in using information theoretic measures such us Shannon entropy (Shannon 1948) to reward robots for assuming different roles in different contexts while leaving the robots free to determine the right number and distribution of roles within the group.
+Finally, aside theoretical aspects and last but not least, in future work we will port the simulated setting into real robots by using a specific turret developed for the e-puck robots.
+In particular we will implement our communication system by using the e-RandB turret developed by Robolabo, Iridia and RBZ Robot Design.
+Robots equipped with this turret are able to exchange data within a specified range through an infrared protocol that allow them to exchange messages containing each a 16bit information packet.
+A capability that is pretty sufficient for our needs.